chasec1/OS-Project1/proj1tests/README.txt

+Test name: Driver1.c

+This test only utilizes the most basic functions, init, create, send, recv, destroy, and shutdown.
+This test does not work normally but when I run with valgrind on clion I receive the correct message

 Test name: Driver2.c

 It is supposed to fork a child process and have the parent and child processes run through for loops where